pkukkapalli/blockly-gamepad-navigation/NOTES.md

   operations (anything that can be pushed onto the undo stack).
 Then after recording, you can register a unique key combination.
 Like a Tekken button combo.

+- [ ] **Allow free scrolling**: instead of having a cursor that navigates through blocks.
+Allow the user to go around with a free cursor not constrained to any block, and allow them to lock onto any block that they are close to.
+  The workspace should of course automatically scroll around the cursor.

 ## Code health